Updated on January 15th, 2025

 Pantry moths showcase their resourcefulness by extending their habitat beyond traditional food sources to include items like dry pet food, open bags of birdseed and decorative dried flowers.
 These non-food items, often overlooked as potential food sources for pests, can become a haven for pantry moths.

-The allure of these non-food items for pantry moths stems from their composition.
-Birdseed mixes, rich in grains and nuts, and dry pet food, containing grains and other digestible organic materials, provide high-energy sources ideal for moth larvae.
-Even dried flowers, though seemingly an unlikely food source, hold residual nectars and fibers capable of nourishing moth larvae.
+Pantry moths are drawn to these items because of their nutrient-rich composition.
+Birdseed mixes, rich in grains and nuts, and dry pet food, containing grams and other digestible organic materials, provide high-energy sources ideal for moth larvae.
+Even dried flowers, though seemingly an unlikely food source, hold residual nectars and fibers capable of nourins moth larvae.

 Combatting the non-food item threat

-Preventing these non-traditional items from becoming breeding grounds for pantry moths is essential.
-Store dry pet food and birdseed in airtight containers immediately after opening, and display dried flowers in clear, sealed cases or conducting periodic inspections can significantly reduce the risk of infestation.
+Store dry pet food and birdseed in airtight containers immediately after opening, and display dried flowers in clear, sealed cases or conduct periodic inspections to reduce the risk of infestation.
 Also, when inspecting these items, look for signs of moth activity such as webbing or larvae.

 Prevention tip: Regularly check and seal non-food items, especially after new purchases, to keep them moth-free.